 A record year for storms, floods and wildfires left homes damaged across the country.
 By November, the federal government declared 93 major disasters in 2011 - a dozen more than any year in U.S. history.

 Catastrophes attract shifty contractors who travel hundreds of miles to prey on homeowners' panic and know reputable businesses are swamped.

-"They make promises they can't keep - they give low prices and get a deposit to get the job started, then leave," says Michael Jones, owner of highly rated Harmony Remodeling in Birmingham, Ala.
+"They make promises they can't keep — they give low prices and get a deposit to get the job started, then leave," says Michael Jones, owner of highly rated Harmony Remodeling in Birmingham, Alabama.
 "I see it with all the neighbors of our customers from the recent tornadoes."

 In an online Angie's List poll, 17 percent of members said their homes suffered storm damage in the past year.
 Of those, 46 percent encountered out-of-state or door-to-door contractors soliciting work in their neighborhood.
 A number of them reported having a bad contractor experience after a storm.